tonioloewald/bindinator.js/docs/components.md

     </div>
   `,
   load: async ({
-    component, // this is the element that the component is inserted into b8r,       // it's b8r!
+    // only destructure the items you need component,           // this is the element that the component is inserted into b8r,                 // it's b8r!
     find,                // b8r.findWithin(component, ...)
     findOne,             // b8r.findOneWithin(component, ...)
-    data,      // the component's private data object register,  // replace the component's private data object get,       // get (within the component's private data) set,       // set (within the component's private data) on,        // b8r.on(component, ...)
+    register,            // replace the component's private data object get,                 // get (within the component's private data) set,                 // set (within the component's private data) on,                  // b8r.on(component, ...)
     touch                // refresh the component
   }) => {
     // your javascript goes here
   },
+  initialValue: { ... }, // initial value
+  type: { ... },         // component type,
+  instanceType: { ... }, // instance type,
 })
 ```

+Each of the properties of the component specification object are optional.

-### HTML
+## HTML Components

-A component is, in essence, a reusable self-contained snippet of HTML.
-It comprises
+HTML components are, in essence, reusable self-contained snippets of HTML.
+Each comprises
 documentation, CSS (in a `<style>` tag), markup, and the body of the
 component's async `load()` method (inside a `<script>` tag).